 An often-used buzzword in the last few years, the “IoT” is the network of physical devices (such as appliances, computers, phones, and vehicles) that are equipped with software and electronics that enable them to connect to the internet and collect and exchange data.
 This interconnectivity has led to an upsurge in “smart devices” across a variety of everyday applications, not the least of which has been apartment renting.

-The National Apartment Association defines “Apartment IoT”, or smart apartments, as devices within an apartment that are predominantly used by the residents; for example, thermostats, lights, door locks, and voice assistants.
-Some of these amenities would be bought and installed by the property managers, while others tech gadgets can be bought by the residents.
+The National Apartment Association defines “Apartment IoT”, or smart apartments, as devices within an apartment that are predominantly used by renters; for example, thermostats, lights, door locks, and voice assistants.
+Some of these amenities would be bought and installed by the property managers, while others tech gadgets can be bought by the renters.
 In either case, they attempt to address common renting woes and incentivize young renters interested in automating aspects of home security and convenience.

 What smart devices do renters value most?

-Perhaps unsurprisingly, many renters, 23 percent in fact, – are already using this type of technology in the form of virtual personal assistants such as iPhone’s Siri or Amazon’s Alexa device, but a close second at 17 percent is a more utilitarian class of device, smart thermostats.
+Perhaps unsurprisingly, many renters — 23 percent, to be more exact — are already using this type of technology in the form of virtual personal assistants such as iPhone’s Siri or Amazon’s Alexa device, but a close second at 17 percent is a more utilitarian class of device, smart thermostats.

-Other items on the poll included remote security monitoring, smart door locks, and smart electrical outlets, proving that amenities that help renters cut costs are inherently more preferable and more widely-used than gadgets purely for entertainment or vanity items.
+Other items on the poll included remote security monitoring, smart door locks, and smart electrical outlets, proving that amenities that help renters cut costs are inherently preferable and more widely used than gadgets purely for entertainment or vanity items.

-As a renter, it can be hard to decipher all the technical jargon surrounding smart devices and smart apartments, so it’s important to make a laundry list of desired features- just because millennials said they are willing to pay more for these amenities doesn’t mean you should overpay!
+As a renter, it can be hard to decipher all the technical lingo surrounding smart devices and smart apartments, so it’s important to make a laundry list of desired features — just because Millennials said they are willing to pay more for these amenities doesn’t mean you should, too!
 Is security more important to you than energy efficiency?
 Are you planning on bringing or buying your own smart devices?
 Asking these questions in advance will help make the renting process go by much more smoothly.

-As the year draws to a close, we’re sure to see more technological innovations transforming the renting process throughout 2019 and beyond, both in terms of the diversity of smart home resources that property managers will offer prospective tenants and in the types of devices available in retail for renters.
+As the year draws to a close, we’re sure to see more technological innovations transforming the renting process throughout 2019 and beyond, both in terms of the diversity of smart home resources that property managers will offer prospective renters and in the types of devices available on the market.